jackspirou/gotar/README.md

-# gotar
+# tarpack
-A simple way to pack files into a tarball for a release with multiple architecture builds.
+Pack files into a tarball for multiple build architectures.